sphynkx/Pyembed/README.md

 The extension can use variables declared in `LocalSettings.php`.
 Note about these parameters - see [Security notes](#security-notes).
 *  **$wgPyembedDebugMode** - debug mode: `false` (default) or `true`.
 *  **$wgPyembedAllowedModules** - plugging of additional Python modules.
-The value is an array with module names and a list of their objects to be resolved (see below).
+The value is an hash with module names as keys and a list of their objects to be resolved as values (see below).

 ## Security notes